ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 a ["Communication Software Development Kit"](https://education.lego.com/en-us/support/wedo-2/developer-kits) with some information about the several BLE services (not just the motor but also sensors, RGB Light, piezzo buzzer, battery...).

 If rumours are true, the next generation of LEGO Power Functions and Mindstorms will both share some components with the WeDo 2.0 (the Hub is already announcing itself as "LEGO Power Functions 2" device) so this might be just the start.

-In the beginning of 2017 LEGO announced the [LEGO BOOST](https://www.lego.com/en-us/boost) line, a kind of WeDo 2.0 update for general users (the WeDo 2.0 is intended for Educational) that will bring us a BOOS Move Hub (similar to the WeDo 2.0 Smart Hub but with 2 motors and a tilt sensor already included), a new motor and 2 new sensors.
+Also in January 2017 LEGO announced the [LEGO BOOST](https://www.lego.com/en-us/boost) line, a kind of WeDo 2.0 update for general users (the WeDo 2.0 is intended for Educational) that will bring us a BOOST Move Hub (similar to the WeDo 2.0 Smart Hub but with 2 motors and a tilt sensor already included), a new motor and 2 new sensors.
 Most probably the contents of this tutorial could also be used with Boost.